cryptomkt/woocommerce-plugin/GUIDE.md

 ### When Upgrading From Version 1.x to 2.x

-**Please Note:** Merchants who have a previous version of the WooCommerce BitPay Payment Gateway will need to remove it.
+**Please Note:** Merchants who have a previous version of the WooCommerce cryptomarket Payment Gateway will need to remove it.
 This can be done by going to the Wordpress's Adminstration Panels > Plugins.
 Deactivate the old plugin, then delete it.

 ### When Installing From the Downloadable Archive

-Visit the [Releases](https://github.com/bitpay/woocommerce-plugin/releases) page of this repository and download the latest version.
+Visit the [Releases](https://github.com/cryptomarket/woocommerce-plugin/releases) page of this repository and download the latest version.
 Once this is done, you can just go to Wordpress's Adminstration Panels > Plugins > Add New > Upload Plugin, select the downloaded archive and click Install Now.
 After the plugin is installed, click on Activate.

 **WARNING:** It is good practice to backup your database before installing plugins.
 Please make sure you create backups.